-Notice that, by construction, $\bA$ admits a reduced row-echelon form.
+By construction, $\bA$ admits a reduced row-echelon form.
 Since $\bA$ admits a reduced row-echelon form, the leading entry is $1$ and the leading entry in each row is the only non-zero entry in its column.
-Then, we know that It gives us $y_j \geq 0$ for all $j$.
-In other words, we know that for all $\by \in \mathcal{Y}(\bA)$, $\by \geq 0$.
+Then, we know that it gives $y_j \geq 0$ for all $j$ (i.e., for all $\by \in \mathcal{Y}(\bA)$, $\by \geq 0$).
 With this observation, we can see that if $b_1\geq 0$, then the proof becomes trivial.
 Therefore, we assume $b_1<0$.
 We then further explore the restriction of $y$ under the requirement that $\by\bA \geq 0$.

 \begin{lem} For all $\by \in \mathcal{Y}(\bA)$, non-empty $P\subseteq \{2,3,\cdots,n-1\}$, and $j= \bar{P}+1,\bar{P}+2,\cdots,2n- \bar{P} $, we have $\sum_{i \in P} y_i + y_j \geq |P|\cdot y_1$, where $|P|$ is the cardinality of $P$, and $\bar{P}$ is the largest element in $P$. \end{lem}